-- Network Security-We derive a majority of product sales from our FortiGate network security appliances.
-Our FortiGate network security appliances include a broad set of built-in security and networking features and functionalities, including firewall, software-defined wide-area network, secure sockets layer data leak prevention, virtual private network, switch and wireless controller and wide area network edge.
-Our network security appliances include our FortiOS operating system, which provides the foundation for FortiGate security functions, and FortiASIC integrated circuit, which is designed to accelerate the processing of security and networking functions.
-Our customers may also purchase FortiGuard subscription services to receive threat intelligence updates.
-We provide standard technical support across all of our products through our FortiCare support services.
-We also offer services to end-customers including Technical Account Managers, Resident Engineers and professional service consultants for implementations, as well as training services to our end-customers and channel partners. - Fortinet Security Fabric-The Fortinet Security Fabric platform is an architectural approach that protects the entire digital attack surface, including network core, endpoints, applications, data centers and private and public cloud.
-Together with our network of Fabric-Ready Partners, the Fortinet Security Fabric platform enables disparate security devices to work together as an integrated, automated and collaborative solution. - Cloud Security-We help customers connect securely to and across their cloud environments by offering security through our virtual firewall and other software products in public and private cloud environments.
-Our Cloud Security solutions, including our Client Access Security Broker Solution, FortiCASB, extend the core capabilities of the Fortinet Security Fabric platform to provide businesses with the same level of cybersecurity and threat intelligence in cloud environments that they receive on their physical networks.
-Fortinet cloud security offerings are available across all major cloud providers, including Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud and IBM Cloud. - Internet of Things and Operational Technology-The proliferation of Internet of Things ("IoT") and the digitization of Operational Technology ("OT") devices has generated new opportunities for us to grow our business.
-With both IOT and OT, network-connected devices are generating data that moves between devices, across locations and in private and public cloud environments; these networks and devices require cybersecurity to ensure their safety and privacy.
+- Security-Driven Networking-We derive a majority of product sales from our FortiGate network security appliances.
+Our FortiGate network security appliances include a broad set of built-in security and networking features and functionalities, including firewall, next-generation firewall, secure web gateway, secure sockets layer inspection, software-defined wide-area network ("SD-WAN"), intrusion prevention, data leak prevention, virtual private network ("VPN"), switch and wireless controller and wide area network edge.
+Our network security appliances are managed by our FortiOS network operating system, which provides the foundation for FortiGate security functions.
+We enhance the performance of our network security appliances from branch to data center by designing and implementing Security Processing Unit ("SPU") technology within our appliances, enabling us to add security and network functionality with minimal impact to network throughput performance. - Infrastructure Security-The Fortinet Security Fabric platform is a broad, automated and integrated security platform that extends beyond the network to cover other attack vectors.
+Other infrastructure solutions covered include Secure Access (Wi-Fi and switch) and teleworker and remote security solutions such as FortiAuthenticator, FortiClient and FortiToken. - Dynamic Cloud Security-We help customers connect securely to and across their hybrid, public and private cloud environments by offering security through our virtual firewall and other software products.
+Our public and private cloud security solutions, including virtual appliances and hosted solutions, extend the core capabilities of the Fortinet Security Fabric platform to provide businesses with the same level of cybersecurity and threat intelligence in and across cloud environments that they receive on their physical networks, delivering security that follows their applications and data.
+Fortinet cloud security offerings are available across all major cloud providers, including

+Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, Alibaba Cloud and IBM Cloud.
+Our Cloud Security portfolio also includes securing applications, including email and web.